Donders-Institute/bidscoin/docs/workflow.rst

 Fieldmaps
 ^^^^^^^^^

-Select 'magnitude1' if you have 'magnitude1' and 'magnitude2' data in one series-folder (this is what Siemens does) -- the bidscoiner will automatically pick up the 'magnitude2' data during runtime.
-The same holds for 'phase1' and 'phase2' data.
-See the BIDS specification for more details on fieldmap suffixes.
+The way fieldmaps are acquired and stored varies considerably between sequences and manufacturers, and may therefore require special treatment.
+For instance, it could be that you have ``magnitude1`` and ``magnitude2`` data in one series-folder (which is what Siemens can do).
+In that case you should select the ``magnitude1`` suffix and let bidscoiner automatically pick up the other magnitude image during runtime.
+The same holds for ``phase1`` and ``phase2`` data.
+The suffix ``magnitude`` can be selected for sequences that save fielmaps directly.
+See the `BIDS specification <https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#fieldmap-data>`__ for more details on fieldmap suffixes.

-You can use the special `IntendedFor` field to indicate for which runs (DICOM series) a fieldmap was intended.
-The dynamic label of the `IntendedFor` field can be a list of string patterns that is used to include all runs in a session that have that string pattern in their BIDS file name.
-Example: use `<<task>>` to include all functional runs or `<<Stop*Go><Reward>>` to include "Stop1Go"-, "Stop2Go"- and "Reward"-runs.
-NB: The fieldmap might not be used at all if this field is left empty!
+Another special feature of fieldmaps is that they are typically acquired to be applied to specific other scans from the same session.
+If this is the case then you should indicate this in the ``IntendedFor`` field, either using a single search string or multiple `dynamic strings <bidsmap.html#special-features>`__ to select the runs that have that string pattern in their BIDS file name.
+For instance you can use ``task`` to select all functional runs or use ``<<Stop*Go><Reward>>`` to select "Stop1Go"-, "Stop2Go"- and "Reward"-runs.
+NB: bidsapps may not use the fieldmap at all if this field is left empty!

 Step 2: Running the bidscoiner
 ------------------------------